shkr/rohtas/_drafts/2018-03-02-hackers-claims-data.md

 ## Concept Identifiers

-Another work quoted below on integrating machine learning workflows to healthcare data shows how custom electronics health records with clinical notes informtion can be transformed and stored as FHIR resources to improve effectiveness of deep learning models for personialized clinical prediction on patient data.
+Another work quoted below on integrating machine learning workflows to healthcare data shows how custom electronics health records with clinical notes information can be transformed and stored as FHIR resources to improve effectiveness of deep learning models for personialized clinical prediction on patient data.

 > Our central insight was that rather than explicitly harmonizing EHR data, mapping it into a highly curated set of structured predictors variables and then feeding those variables into a statistical model, we could instead learn to simultaneously harmonize inputs and predict medical events through direct feature learning.
 >
 > https://arxiv.org/ftp/arxiv/papers/1801/1801.07860.pdf

-FHIR is a data interchange  specification supports semantic and encoding scheme interoperability between software systems.
+FHIR is a data interchange specification which supports a semantic encoding scheme that can be used to exchange data between software systems.
 There are a standard set of field names and values defined as resource types in the FHIR specification.
 Usage of FHIR can allow any software to read and interpret data from a varierty of EHR systems.
 Patient, DiagnosticReport, Claim, Observation, PaymentNotice are some examples of  FHIR resource types.

 ![Scalable and accurate deep learning with electronic health records, Alvin Rajkomar et.
 Al 2018](https://www.dropbox.com/s/kp1p3ayve1nrukr/Screen%20Shot%202018-05-23%20at%207.41.33%20AM.png?dl=1)